 - In accordance with CDC and New York State guidance, physical distancing is not required on school buses and students will only socially distance when possible.

 Protective Face Coverings and Personal Protective Equipment

 Only students who are exempted from facial coverings requirements due to their age or medical needs, or whose physical or mental health would be impaired by wearing a face covering, may ride the bus without one.
-In these cases, transportation options will be developed for these students on a case-by case-basis.

 Cleaning and Disinfecting

 Each night, all school buses will be cleaned and disinfected using CDC recommended cleaning and disinfection protocols.

 Before sending children on a bus, family members are expected to screen their children’s health at home, including conducting temperature checks, to make certain they are well enough to board a bus and attend school.

 Bus personnel will not be administering screenings prior to the buses being boarded.
 For more information, see our Health and Safety page.